eden-brekke/Code-102-Reading-Notes/CHEATSHEET.md

-# Here are some improtant notes from Readings!
-<a href="https://eden-brekke.github.io/reading-notes/">Home Page</a>
-<a href="https://eden-brekke.github.io/reading-notes/ABOUTME.md">About me</a>

 ## Cheat Sheet for Commands Learned
 * pwd = Print Working Directory - ie. Where are we currently.
 * ls = List the contents of a directory.